-We are dependent on the success of INVELTYS and our lead product candidate, KPI-121 0.25%.
-If we are unable to successfully commercialize INVELTYS or obtain marketing approval for KPI-121 0.25%, or if we experience significant delays in doing so, or if, after obtaining marketing approval for KPI-121 0.25%, we fail to successfully commercialize KPI-121 0.25%, our business will be materially harmed.
+We are dependent on the success of INVELTYS and our lead product candidate, EYSUVIS.
+If we are unable to successfully commercialize INVELTYS or obtain marketing approval for EYSUVIS, or if we experience significant delays in doing so, or if, after obtaining marketing approval for EYSUVIS, we fail to successfully commercialize EYSUVIS, our business will be materially harmed.

-We have devoted a significant portion of our financial resources and business efforts to the development of INVELTYS for the post-operative treatment of inflammation and pain following ocular surgery and KPI-121 0.25% for the temporary relief of the signs and symptoms of dry eye disease.
-There is a significant risk that we will fail to successfully commercialize INVELTYS and to successfully obtain marketing approval for and commercialize KPI-121 0.25%.
-In January 2018, we announced that we had completed two Phase 3 clinical trials evaluating KPI-121 0.25%, STRIDE 1 and STRIDE 2, evaluating the safety and efficacy of KPI-121 0.25% versus placebo in patients with dry eye disease.
+We have devoted a significant portion of our financial resources and business efforts to the development of INVELTYS for the post-operative treatment of inflammation and pain following ocular surgery and EYSUVIS for the temporary relief of the signs and symptoms of dry eye disease.
+There is a significant risk that we will fail to successfully commercialize INVELTYS and to successfully obtain marketing approval for and commercialize EYSUVIS.
+In January 2018, we announced that we had completed two Phase 3 clinical trials evaluating EYSUVIS, STRIDE 1 and STRIDE 2, evaluating the safety and efficacy of EYSUVIS versus placebo in patients with dry eye disease.
 In STRIDE 1, statistical significance was achieved for both primary endpoints.
 However, in STRIDE 2 we did not achieve statistical significance for the primary symptom endpoint of ocular discomfort severity.
-In December 2018, the FDA accepted for filing our NDA for KPI-121 0.25% and has granted a target action date under PDUFA of August

-15, 2019.
-We may not receive approval to commercialize KPI-121 0.25%.
-Based upon the recommendation of the FDA, we initiated an additional Phase 3 clinical trial, STRIDE 3, in the third quarter of 2018 evaluating KPI-121 0.25% for the temporary relief of the signs and symptoms of dry eye disease.
-We may also determine to conduct additional Phase 3 trials for KPI-121 0.25% or to potentially expand the label of KPI-121 0.25% if we receive marketing approval for a narrower indication than we are targeting.
-We cannot accurately predict when or if KPI-121 0.25% will receive marketing approval.
-Our ability to generate product revenues will depend on our successful commercialization of INVELTYS and our obtaining marketing approval for, and successfully commercializing, KPI-121 0.25%.
+Based upon the recommendation of the FDA, we initiated an additional Phase 3 clinical trial, STRIDE 3, in the third quarter of 2018 evaluating EYSUVIS for the temporary relief of the signs and symptoms of dry eye disease.
+In August 2019, we announced that we received a CRL from the FDA regarding our NDA for EYSUVIS.
+The FDA indicated that efficacy data from an additional clinical trial will be needed to support a resubmission of the NDA.
+We expect that STRIDE 3 will serve as the basis of our response to the CRL.
+However, we may not generate the data necessary to or otherwise obtain regulatory approval to commercialize EYSUVIS.
+We may also determine to conduct additional Phase 3 trials for EYSUVIS or to potentially expand the label of EYSUVIS if we receive marketing approval for a narrower indication than we are targeting.
+We cannot accurately predict when or if EYSUVIS will receive marketing approval.
+Our ability to generate meaningful product revenues will depend on our successful commercialization of INVELTYS and our obtaining marketing approval for, and successfully commercializing, EYSUVIS.

-The success of our product INVELTYS, our lead product candidate, KPI-121 0.25%, and any other product candidates will depend on many factors, including the following:
+The success of our product INVELTYS and any other product candidates for which we receive marketing approval, including our lead product candidate, EYSUVIS, will depend on many factors, including the following: